Most Gun-Friendly States in 2024

 #4 Montana

-Montana[96] is another open-carry state with no registration or permit requirements.
+Montana is another Constitutional Carry state that allows open and concealed carry with no registration or permit requirements.
 There’s no sales tax in Montana, so your firearms will be a bit cheaper than in most other states.
-You can also get a Montana CCW[97] to legally carry in 34 other states (while Montana honors 43 other states’ CCWs).
+You can also get a Montana CCW[94] to legally carry in 34 other states (while Montana honors 43 other states’ CCWs).

 Governor Greg Gianforte[96] is about as pro-2A as one can ask for, as seen in his statements to Merrick Garland over Federal enforcement of certain anti-2A laws.